MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 ### -Port

-Specifies which Active Directory Snapshot Browser port to connect to.
+Specifies the name of the AD Snapshot Browser port to connect to.

 ```yaml
 Type: System.Nullable`1[System.Int32]